Blasts near Kabul schools kill at least 6 civilians, hurt 17

 Associated Press

-KABUL, Afghanstan (AP) — Explosions targeting educational institutions killed at least six people, including students, and injured 17 Tuesday in a mostly Shiite neighborhood of Afghanistan’s capital city, police said.
+KABUL, Afghanstan (AP) — Explosions targeting educational institutions killed at least six people, including students, and wounded 17 Tuesday in a mostly Shiite neighborhood of Afghanistan’s capital city, police said.

 The explosions occurred inside the Abdul Rahim Shaheed High School and near the Mumtaz Education Center several kilometers (miles) away, both in the predominately Shiite Muslim neighborhood of Dasht-e-Barchi.
-There were no immediate reports of casualties at the Mumtaz Center.
+There were no immediate reports of casualties at the education center.

 Guards in the narrow street leading to the two-story high school said they saw 10 casualties.
 Inside the school, an Associated Press video journalist saw walls splattered with blood, burned notebooks and children’s shoes.